-There are more than 4,500 food service establishments in Suffolk County, the largest, wealthiest and easternmost county on Long Island, New York.
-All these establishments operate under permit to the Suffolk County Department of Health Services.
+There are more than 4,500 food service establishments in Suffolk County, the largest, wealthiest, and easternmost county on Long Island, New York.
+All these establishments operate under a permit to the Suffolk County Department of Health Services.

 To access the database, consult Suffolk County Department of Health Services, Restaurant Inspection Information.

 Once you're in the database, you can search to see information about the last inspection that was performed in each food establishment listed.
 You can search by the name of the restaurant.
-Or you can search by the name of a town, village or hamlet to see just how clean and safe their restaurants are.
+Or you can search by the name of a town, village, or hamlet to see just how clean and safe their restaurants are.

 After you type in the name of the dining establishment, click on the link.
 You will then be able to read about the last inspection for that restaurant or food service establishment.